 Is something similar possible today?
 Yes.

-The first article Realtime AI is No Longer a Myth in this 3-part series defined the characteristics of Thingy, a fully automated realtime AI for discovery and detection by:
+The first article Realtime AI is Not a Myth in this 3-part series defined the characteristics of Thingy:

 - Automatic generalization: Given one or more items as a query, Thingy learns in realtime to discover other relevant items.
 This means there is no machine learning ‘model training’ phase.